 Your veterinarian will perform a complete physical examination and obtain a medical history from you.
-Recent thyroidectomy would raise his index of suspicion of hypoparathyroidism.
+A recent thyroidectomy would raise his index of suspicion of hypoparathyroidism.
 Your veterinarian may observe muscle trembling, decreased heart rate and panting.
 There are several other causes of hypocalcemia in cats, so your veterinarian will need to rule these out.

-- Complete blood count and biochemical profile to rule out other possible medical conditions.
+- Complete blood count and a biochemical profile to rule out other possible medical conditions.
 This may reveal low blood calcium levels, low magnesium levels and high blood phosphate levels, the only other condition which causes decreased calcium levels and increased phosphate levels are renal failure, in which case elevated BUN levels should also be present.

 - Serum PTH may show low or undetectable levels.

 - Exploratory surgery may reveal atrophied or absent parathyroid glands.